mortennobel/ParallelComputingPlayground/README.md

 Shows different programming techniques for parallel computing on CPU and GPU.

 ## Purpose
 The idea here is to compute a Mandelbrot-fractal using different C++ techniques and libraries.
 The idea here is to show the usage of the code.
+Note that the code is not optimized for performance and should not be used for benchmarking.

 The following techniques and libraries are currently implemented:
  - C++11 Thread